All young people in care must be fully involved in decisions made about their care.

 You can also get involved in decision making on a wider scale, and improve how things are for all young people in care in Oxfordshire.

-Crucial: Oxfordshire County Council regularly does a survey for Children in Care which asks looked after young people aged 4-18 about their lives, how they feel and how they are doing.
-This information is used by Oxfordshire County Council to make life better for all children in care.
-Links to the survey are sent to a trusted adult of the child or young person, but you can also ask your worker at any time about ways to have your say.
+Crucial: Oxfordshire County Council regularly does a survey for Children in Care.
+This asks young people who are looked after how they feel and how they are doing.
+You can also ask your worker at any time about other ways to have your say.
 You can also have your say using the Mind of My Own app.

 Celebrate your success

 We feel it is vital to celebrate the achievements of children and young people in care and leaving care so, every year, we hold a ‘Celebrating Children’s Award Celebration’ where children and young people are awarded a certificate for achievement.

 Children in Care Council

 The Children in Care Council (CICC) is a group of looked after children and young people, who are either in care or leaving care.
 They help us to make sure our services are doing the best they can for all children and young people in care.

 Instant expert: Find out all about the Children in Care Council, including how to join.